jeankangdev/javascript/ReadMe.md

 18. Alt + Shift + arrow down or up: copy the line

 19. Alt + Shift + drag: set cursor to multiple rows

+20. F12 > Select an element > Console > $0 > $0.nodeChild
+    Every HTML elements are Node objects, and every Node objects are EventTargets.
+Thus every HTML elements can use the EventTarget's APIs.

+21.